MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-resource-roles-configure-role-settings.md

 ## Role settings

-This section discusses role settings options.
+This section discusses options for role settings.

 ### Activation maximum duration

 Use the **Activation maximum duration** slider to set the maximum time, in hours, that an activation request for a role assignment remains active before it expires.
-This value can be from one to 24 hours.
+This value can be from 1 to 24 hours.

 ### On activation, require multifactor authentication